justinjiajia/cloud_security/labs/lab_6_1.md

 7. In *Step 3: Review and create*, Choose *Create metric filter*.

 Now, you've created a metric filter.
-Next, you will set a CloudWatch alarm on the new metric to trigger an SNS notification when a threshold (e.g., 3 failures in 5 minutes) is breached.
+Next, you will set a CloudWatch alarm on the new metric to trigger an SNS notification when a threshold (e.g., 3 failed logins in 5 minutes) is breached.

 ### Task 3.2 Create a CloudWatch alarm based on the metric filter